Trump administration unclear over emergency production measure to combat coronavirus

 Trump invoked the act last week but said he would hold off on using it until it was necessary, prompting criticism from Democrats including House of Representatives Speaker Nancy Pelosi and New York Governor Andrew Cuomo.

-The law, which dates to the Korean War of the 1950s, grants the president broad authority to “expedite and expand the supply of resources from the U.S. industrial base to support military, energy, space and homeland security programs,” according to the FEMA website.
+The law, which dates to the Korean War, grants the president broad authority to “expedite and expand the supply of resources from the U.S. industrial base to support military, energy, space and homeland security programs,” according to the FEMA website.

 “We’re actually going to use the DPA for the first time today.
 There are some test kits we need to get our hands on,” Gaynor said on CNN.
 “We’re going to use it when we need it and we’re going to use it today.”

 In a Twitter post earlier on Tuesday, Trump said: “The Defense Production Act is in full force, but haven’t had to use it because no one has said NO!
 Millions of masks coming as back up to States.”